freerange/pair-programming-presentation/presentation.md

   * Move some of the text to notes
   * Progressively introduce points on slide
   * Talk about one point per slide

-* Consistently format the notes throughout the presentation (e.g. use bullets

 * Add initials next to notes to indicate who's going to say what
   * Maybe use square brackets to indicate things we're not going to say